Mariyam Khalif

-Mariyam Khalif (Urdu: مریم خلیف) also known as Maryam, is a Pakistani former child actress who started her acting career on the television drama Parchayian aired on ARY Digital.
+Mariyam Khalif (Urdu: مریم خلیف), also known as Maryam, is a Pakistani former child actress who started her acting career on the television drama Parchayian aired on ARY Digital.
 Mariyam Khalif was born on 11 April 2007.
-She also worked some TV commercials.
-Currently, she plays Bashar Momin as Pareezah, while also in another drama serial Koi Nahi Apna on ARY Digital as Shiza.
+She also worked in some TV commercials.
+She played the role of Pareezah in Bashar Momin, and of Shiza in ARY Digital drama serial Koi Nahi Apna.
 Her most popular role is of young Farah in Diyar-e-Dil later played by Maya Ali.